freeCodeCamp/guide/src/pages/cplusplus/tokens-variables/index.md

 #### Identifiers.

-- Identifiers are the names given to a variable or a class or a function or any user defined function.
+- Identifiers are the names given to a variable, class or any user-defined function.

 ## Rules for naming a variable : ##

 - Start naming with a letter from A-Z or a-z .
-- Numbers can follow thee first letter but we cannot start naming with numbers.
+- Numbers can follow the first letter but we cannot start naming with numbers.
-- NO use of spaces or special characters is allowed , instead use an UNDERSCORE _ .
+- NO use of spaces or special characters is allowed, instead, use an UNDERSCORE _ .

-#### Declaring a variabe :
+#### Declaring a variable :
 The syntax is as follows ~

 <Data-type> <Variable-name> ;